ArnobKumarSaha/git/README.md

 `git reset --hard <commit-hash>` will throw out all the commits after the given commit-hash.
 `git reset --hard HEAD~N` will throw out last N commits.

 `git reset --mixed HEAD~N` will throw out the commits, but not changes.
 All the local changes & the changes of the throw-out commits will still remain (in `unstaged` status).
 This is the default.
+If you just run `git reset` this will be evaluated as `git reset --mixed HEAD`, which is simply unstaging  all the locally-changed files.

 `--soft` is almost like `--mixed`.
 Nut all the local changes & the change of the throw-out commits will still be there on `staged` status.
 Note that, '--hard' doesn't work with untracked files.
 It keeps the untracked files as-it-is.